How to Buy Starlink Stock Before Its IPO

 Starlink is a subsidiary of SpaceX, so you will need to invest in SpaceX to get exposure to Starlink.

-Accredited investors can invest in SpaceX directly through Hiive, which is a marketplace for private, pre-IPO companies.
+Accredited investors can invest in SpaceX directly through Hiive, an investment platform for private, pre-IPO companies.

-Check out the listings available on Hiive, including asking prices and shares available:
+Check out the listings of SpaceX available on Hiive, including asking prices and shares available:

 2. How to invest in Starlink as a retail investor

-While there's no way to invest directly in Starlink or SpaceX right now, you can invest in it via the ARK Venture Fund.
+While there's no way to invest directly in Starlink or SpaceX right now, there are a few options for gaining indirect exposure to it.

 a) Invest in the ARK Venture Fund

-The ARK Venture Fund is the best way for retail investors to gain exposure to Starlink/SpaceX, but there are two other ways you can gain indirect exposure to the company.
+While the ARK Venture Fund is the best way for retail investors to gain exposure to Starlink/SpaceX, there are two other ways to gain indirect exposure to the company.

 b) Invest in Starlink's investors